 "To be honest, you can't really compete against the likes of DHL or UPS," says Meyer.

-"What we try and do is we run a very asset-like business that allows us to operate from a very low cost base.
+"What we try and do is we run a very asset-light business that allows us to operate from a very low cost base.
 We haven't inherited any legacy systems, we don't have fixed massive overheads in terms of computer servers and stuff like that.

 "So what we want to do, we want to offer our customers a very top notch customer service point, as well as accelerated logistics."